Course Outline

 Requirements

-• A foundational understanding of microservices development and networking for government applications.
+• A foundational knowledge of microservices development and networking for government projects.

-• Experience with the Linux command line for efficient system management.
+• Experience with the Linux command line environment.

-• Familiarity with containers and orchestration tools, such as Kubernetes, is advantageous for government projects.
+• Familiarity with container technologies and orchestration tools, such as Kubernetes, is advantageous.

 Audience